EdgarsMielavs/Mintos_HomeTask/README.md

 Persistent volume is used for stateful apps, like Databases for example, where the state is important.
 This ensures that even if container is recreated it automatically connects to volume and data which has been created/stored before.
-I do understand this concept and I could use kuberneted deployments to achieve that, but sticking to requirements (Helm).
+I do understand this concept and I could use custom kubernetes deployment files to achieve that, but decided to stick to requirements (Helm).

 ## Prerequisites